 Nearby, just a short walk away is The Starting Chair

 Deepdale Conservation Area Appraisal.
-This undated but recent pdf is available for free on line
+This undated but recent pdf is available online for free

 Historic England pastscape.org.uk website Preston Moor Cross page

 Moorpark Map – Preston City Guild.
-Pdf available on line for free
+Pdf available online for free